Brewster-Wheeler Recreation Center: Redevelopment

 The redevelopment of the actual recreation center is being spearheaded by Curt Catallo, owner of Union Joints restaurant group, and his partner K.C.
 Crain Jr., executive vice president of Crain Communications Inc. Catallo specializes in repurposing buildings, and this project presents a golden opportunity for him.
 He plans on incorporating the history of the building into the design of the restaurant, including the boxing ring and gym that Joe Louis once trained in.
 The restaurant is going to sit on top of the basketball court that the Harlem Globetrotters played their first away game on, and there will be a bar that is built where the boxing ring of Joe Louis used to be.
 Also, a Joe Louis mural is going to be incorporated into the design, and there will be a brewery built where the swimming pool was once located.
 Furthermore, the project will also include a kitchen incubator, culinary arts studio, catering space, community and meeting space, and outdoor event space.
 Once the redevelopment is complete, a few Detroit based clubs will be given space within the center to operate.
 The Detroit Chess Club will be given event space within the center, and Slow Roll Inc, a nonprofit weekly Monday night group bicycle ride, will be headquartered in the building.
 Finally, girls involved in the Alternative for Girls program, a program that serves girls who are homeless or at risk of becoming homeless, will have preference in the culinary arts training program.
 When the plans were first announced, construction was supposed to begin in 2015 with the project being completed by 2016, however, there have been delays, so construction is slated to begin in 2017.

 This project will also be giving back to the community surrounding the Brewster-Wheeler Center by creating approximately 300 jobs, with 120 of them being full-time.
 During the construction, Catallo has agreed to have at least 51% of the construction staff be Detroit workers.
 Additionally, 40% of the restaurant workers will be Detroit residents with a goal of increasing that to 70% within four years after the restaurant is opened.

+On April 3, 2026, it was announced that Darren McCarty, a former Red Wings player and professional wrestler, would open a $1-million professional wrestling training facility with trainers such as Alex Shelley and Trey Miguel.